razoumov/publish/eccc.md

                                                 # that the data is also in PlateCarree() coordinates, which is true
 ~~~

 Now let's switch the projection.
-Then we have tell Cartopy our data's coordinate system explicitly with `transform`:
+Then we have to tell Cartopy our data's coordinate system explicitly with `transform`:

 ~~~
 fig = plt.figure(figsize=(14,12))